Friday, October 24, 2025

 Why did you choose Tapulanga?

-What is the most exciting or most memorable thing that happened to you during your few weeks as a volunteer?
+What is the most exciting or most memorable thing that happened to you during your few days as a volunteer?

 What do you find to be most challenging about your work?
 How do you deal with it?